 If your support needs change, or you don’t like the services you receive, you can request an ISP review.
 These generally occur every 3 years, but you are entitled to request one earlier.

-Making friends can be challenging for some individuals with ASDs, given that difficulty communicating with others is a core component of ASDs.
+Making friends can be challenging for some individuals on the autism spectrum, given that difficulty communicating with others is a core component of the autism spectrum.
 But that does not make it impossible.

-As with other aspects of ASD, an individual may need to learn something which would be intuitive to someone without an ASD.
+As with other aspects of the autism spectrum, an individual may need to learn something which would be intuitive to someone without autism.
 Learning to make friends is an important skill to master and one with great benefits.
 The information below describes what it means to be a “friend”.

-If you have an ASD, your family will be familiar with you and your characteristics, but other people, who do not know much about Autism, often have difficulty relating to people with ASDs, and you may have difficulty relating to them.
+If you are on the autism spectrum, your family will be familiar with you and your characteristics, but other people, who do not know much about the autism spectrum, often have difficulty relating to people on the spectrum, and you may have difficulty relating to them.

 Whilst you may be able to be more relaxed at home and with friends, in the workplace it is important to say and do the “right things” and try to conform to normal social expectations.

 In the workplace, there are some basic expectations such as good manners, working with your team, socialising with your colleagues and developing professional relationships.
 The information below explains these in more detail.

 All humans need companionship and intimacy – those with and NOT on the autism spectrum.
 Problems with social interaction can make it difficult for individuals on the autism spectrum to find a partner and to have a romantic relationship – but it is possible.

 Individuals on the autism spectrum have some positive characteristics that are important assets in a relationship, such as loyalty, reliability, honesty, commitment and punctuality.